 Your welcome pack should remind them of why they are working with you, detail what exactly they are getting and the transformation they will experience.

-It is also where you should be setting your boundaries (your working hours, how to contact you, your response times etc), highlight the critical points of the contract (payments and cancellations etc, because people rarely thoroughly read a contract) and create a clear checklist or roadmap of what you will need from them.
+It is also where you should be setting your boundaries (your working hours, how to contact you, your response times etc), highlighting the critical points of the contract (payments and cancellations etc, because people rarely thoroughly read a contract) and creating a clear checklist or roadmap of what you will need from them.

 7. Client Intake Form & Kick-Off Call